phantasma-io/phantasmaphoenix-gitbook/developers/sdks/cpp/README.md

 - Link with `curl` when using the CURL adapter
 - Add RapidJSON headers when using the RapidJSON adapter
 - Add CppRestSDK when using the cpprest adapter

+Compatibility notes:
+- `GetBlockTransactionCountByHash(blockHash, err)` and `GetTransactionByBlockHashAndIndex(blockHash, index, err)` are legacy overloads that default to the `"main"` chain.
+- Prefer the chain-aware overloads for new code: pass `chainAddressOrName` explicitly before the block hash.
+- Carbon token endpoints use `carbonTokenId` / `carbonSeriesId`; pass `0` when resolving by Phantasma symbol or series id only.

 [Low-level API](/developers/sdks/cpp/low-level-api.md)
 [High-level API](/developers/sdks/cpp/high-level-api.md)